Required libraries

 Additional libraries

-Make sure that the following standard library flags can be used by g++ on your system:
+Make sure that the following standard library flags can be used by your compiler on your system: